WRITE A REVIEW

 I do vintage styles (curls) with my hair regularly, and usually my curls only last a couple of hours, no matter how much hairspray I use.
 If I remember to use lottabody after I wash my hair (diluted in a spray bottle and sprayed onto wet hair), my curls last for DAYS!
 I can get gorgeous, soft, lasting 1940's curls with this setting lotion.
 It's amazing.
 Highly recommended!

-This works really well for that.
+I bought this to do wet sets for pin curls but I started to use this during blow outs to create body in my flat hair.This works really well for that.
 It creates body without being sticky or helmet head like at all.
 The price is right and you can do dilutions for stronger or softer hold.
 This also makes your hair shinier too!

-Second, I'm 99.9% sure that this stuff caused a horrible rash that appeared on my neck and jawline right after using it.
+I had read so many rave reviews of Lottabody Setting Lotion that I had to try it for myself.
+I've used other setting lotions on my medium-thick, wavy-curly hair before to tame the poufiness and to add body, so I figured I would love Lottabody.Unfortunately, I wasn't so crazy about it.
+First, it seemed like I could never get the dilution right.
+I'm pretty sure I would need to use it straight to get it to work with my hair, which has a sort of spongy texture.
+It didn't hold my style at all, but it did give my hair body.Second, I'm 99.9% sure that this stuff caused a horrible rash that appeared on my neck and jawline right after using it.
 My skin is so sensitive that it's hard for me to pinpoint any one thing that can cause it to break out in a rash, but I'm leaning toward the Lottabody in this instance, simply because it made my head itch really bad, too.
 Again, I haver really sensitive skin, so for most people, I doubt this would be a problem.

 3 out of 4 people found this review helpful.